Rules Procedures and Guidelines

 Regarding nudity, partial nudity and sex at TYC:

 Better than good behavior is expected at all times.
 Any violent, abusive or improper behavior may result in immediate dismissal with out recourse or refund.
 This is a zero tolerance issue and no warnings will be given.
-Acceptance of the non-violent, no abuse behavior policy is a pre-condition to training at the SCNM: Thai Yoga Center.
+Acceptance of the non-violent, no abuse behavior policy is a precondition to training at the SCNM: Thai Yoga Center.
+Acceptance of Student Agreement and Consent form, all current RPG’s, APM Membership is a precondition to training in any of our programs.

 Click here for full Notice and details on SomaVeda® Federal Trademark!